kaliberjs/use-subtitles/readme.md

 Easily consume your video elements' WebVTT subtitles in React.

 ## Motivation
-WebVTT subtitles are lovely!
-However;
+WebVTT subtitles are a great feature, but they come with some difficulties:
-- the default styling (through CSS) is hard to get right across all browsers
+- Styling the subtitles with CSS to achieve a consistent look across browsers can be challenging.
-- it's hard to interface with the subtitles from JavaScript code
+Interfacing with the subtitles from JavaScript code is not straightforward.

-This hook aims to make that easier for you.
+- This hook aims to make that easier for you.

 ## Installation